robots-make-art-too/GROUP16_multiverse_of_madness/docs/index.md

 # Project Idea
 ### The universe in you room

-- You can find planets, nebul and constellations.
+- You can find planets, nebulas and constellations.
 - After download and install on your Android device, you can rotate to see what's around you.
 - You also can interact with the object.
 Let the meteorite explode, or connect the stars into a constellation.